IRS form featuring the standard deduction, with a pen and a calculator.

 There’s no cap on SALT deductions for C corporations, which pay taxes at the entity level, but the $10,000 SALT limit applies to business owners who report their business earnings as pass-through income.

-Are there other types of deductions?
+What are other types of sales tax deductions?

 The SALT deduction offered by the federal government isn’t the only sales tax deduction available to businesses.
 States generally allow a variety of tax deductions as well.